 Agile software development follows many core Lean concepts.
 Over the past 15 years, as organizations adapt and improve their agile methods, they seem to be following more Lean principles.
 Below are five similarities between Agile and Lean that we identify.

 In truly Agile organizations, everyone is passionately obsessed with delivering increasing value to the customer.
 Everyone has a clear line of sight to the end-user and can see how their work is adding value to that customer, or not.
 Agile focuses on collecting customer “user stories” that describe specific features and outcomes they value.
 It is important that the team discuss the user stories and epics in the language that captures the needs of the customer, not the developers or designers.

 2. Continuous improvement

-Agile methods focus on breaking up complex development projects rather than planning a massive project up front (not waterfall).
-In Agile, several user stories will be focused on in a single “sprint,” a focused development cycle that results in a usable customer feature.
-Complex user stories with multiple features and benefits are “epics” and typically completed in multiple sprints.
+Agile methods focus on breaking up complex development projects rather than planning a massive project up-front (not waterfall).
+In Agile, several user stories will be focused on in a single “sprint.”
+This is a focused development cycle that results in a usable customer feature.
+Complex user stories with multiple features and benefits are “epics” and take multiple sprints to complete.

 Sprints are typically only 1-2 weeks long so that teams can shorten the learning cycle and continually adjust plans in response to the outcomes of the sprint and customer feedback.
 Agile, therefore, avoids the long design and development cycle where the end-product needs have changed over the course of the project.
-It is in the same way that Lean focuses on many iterations of improvements to a process resulting in a large gain.
+It is in the same way that Lean focuses on many iterations of improvement resulting in a large gain.

 3. An emphasis on flexibility versus (authority-based) control